-In the words of Longair (2003), "model building in physics is very important and useful".
-Based upon such inspiring words, the aim of this paper is to explain the expansion of the Universe on the basis of the molecular expansion model which has been introduced in Section 2.
+The aim of this paper is to explain the expansion of the Universe on the basis of the molecular expansion model which has been introduced in Section 2.
 It is shown through this model that the expansion pattern of the Universe is similar to the pattern of gas molecules undergoing free expansion into the vacuum.
 Section 3 looks into the energy that causes the recession of largescale structures.
 Section 4 shows that large-scale structures recede by the virtue of the energy possessed by them.
-In Section 5 the recessional behaviour of largescale structures is found to be in agreement with the recessional behaviour of molecules, thereby suggesting the actual recession of large-scale structures.
-In Section 6, I discuss that the observed redshifts exhibited by largescale structures are due to their actual recession rather than expansion of space between them.
+In Section 5 the recessional behaviour of large-scale structures is found to be in agreement with the recessional behaviour of molecules, thereby suggesting the actual recession of large-scale structures.
+In Section 6, I discuss that the observed redshifts exhibited by large-scale expansion of space between them.
 Section 7 brings actual gas molecules into consideration to further study and compare the recessional behaviour of large-scale structures with expanding gas molecules; calculations show that different gas molecules undergoing free expansion into the vacuum at the same time exhibit a linear velocity-distance relation or the Hubble diagram.
 Section 8 explains the reason for the observed homogeneous distribution of large-scale structures within the Universe.
-Section 9 looks at the deviation of Hubble diagram from linearity at high redshifts, while Section 10 introduces the concept of differential molecular expansion to explain the observed deviation of the Hubble diagram from linearity at high redshifts.
+Section 9 looks at the deviation of Hubble diagram from linearity at high redshifts, while Section 10 introduces the concept of differential molecular expansion to explain the observed deviation of the Hubble diagram from linearity at high redshifts without any acceleration.